-- In the past 12 months, the number of staff from the facility who has violated agency sexual abuse or sexual harassment policies was 0. - In the past 12 months, the number of staff from the facility who have been terminated (or resigned prior to termination) for violating agency sexual abuse or sexual harassment policies was 0.
+- In the past 12 months, the number of staffs from the facility who has violated agency sexual abuse or sexual harassment policies was 0. - In the past 12 months, the number of staffs from the facility who have been terminated (or resigned prior to termination) for violating agency sexual abuse or sexual harassment policies was 0.

-- In the past 12 months, the number of staff from the facility that have been disciplined, short of termination, for violation of agency sexual abuse or sexual harassment policies reported was 0. - In the past 12 months, the number of staff from the facility that have been reported to law enforcement or licensing boards following their termination (or resignation prior to termination) for violating agency sexual abuse or sexual harassment polices reported was 0.
+- In the past 12 months, the number of staffs from the facility which has been disciplined, short of termination, for violation of agency sexual abuse or sexual harassment policies reported were 0. - In the past 12 months, the number of staffs from the facility that has been reported to law enforcement or licensing boards following their termination (or resignation prior to termination) for violating agency sexual abuse or sexual harassment polices reported was 0.

-- Interviews with the Warden confirmed staff violating agency sexual abuse policies would be disciplined and that termination is the presumptive action and referral for prosecution where indicated.
+Interviews with the Warden confirmed staff violating agency sexual abuse policies would be disciplined and that termination is the presumptive action and referral for prosecution where indicated.